protoni/projects/docs/Projects/Electronics/stm32-breakout-board/index.md

 ##### Assembling proto board

-Some issues with the solder, for example the micro USB port teared off at one point and seems like some of the components are not properly soldered, but it works!.
-Solder issues are partly caused by the old and past expiration day solder paste from 2018.
+Some issues with the solder, for example the micro USB port teared off at one point and seems like some of the components are not properly soldered, but everything has worked so far!
+The solder issues are partly caused by the old and past expiration day solder paste from 2018.

 ![solder paste](https://i.imgur.com/GJPJXWh.jpeg)

 Also was able to test my new USB microscope that I bought from Lidl for 20€.
-It has full hd resolution camera and 1000x zoom.
+It has full HD resolution camera with 1000x zoom.

 ![microscope](https://i.imgur.com/wnyvXjJ.jpeg)
 ![microscope2](https://i.imgur.com/fj24NHe.jpeg)

-Reflow profile needs to be adjusted a bit to run around 250c instead of 200c and for a longer period of time, I think.
+I think the reflow profile needs to be adjusted a bit to peak at around 250c instead of 200c and maybe for a longer period of time.
 Hopefully it would solder the components a bit better.
 ![reflowProfile](https://i.imgur.com/Wng1wfV.jpeg)

 ##### Flashing